SAP-samples/btp-data-to-value-workshop/README.md

 John, the owner of an online bookshop business named Amilka Bookshop Ltd based in London, as a fan of Roald Dahl since childhood in 80s who has a dream of owning the bookshop in his nabourhood with heaps of attrative children literature collections, has started his own bookshop busines since 2011 as an online bookshop web shop specialising on children literature.
 Later in-house bookshop management solution and implemented a local ERP for finance and operation.
 As the business grows and geographical expansion, in late 2020, John has hired an SAP Partner to replace the local ERP with a modern modular cloud ERP-SAP S/4HANA Cloud, and migrate the legacy bookshop management solution to SAP HANA Cloud with SAP Cloud Application Programing Model with sealess integration with SAP S/4HANA Cloud.
 The historical book sales data from 2011 to 2020 are extrated from legacy ERP into csv files.
 The project has successfully gone live since beginning of 2021.
 Since then the book sales has been maintained in SAP S/4HANA Cloud, so is the book catalog and online orders are managed with the new bookshop solution powered by SAP HANA Cloud and SAP Cloud Application Programing Model.  <br/>

 Given the business data accumulated for the past decade, John realises that he could have maken use of these data for
-- smarter business insight and decision making
+- smart business insight and decision making
-- more intelligent business planning
+- intelligent business planning
 - operational efficiency improvement with automation
+- reimagining the business with new services or products
 - ...

 The data landscape of Amilka Bookshop Ltd as: